kahlilwassell/MPCS53014FinalProject/README.md

 5. **Start the Web Application**: `node app.js 3000`

 ### Usage
+The github page for this repo can be found [here](https://github.com/kahlilwassell/MPCS53014FinalProject/blob/main/README.md).
+Cloning this repo will give you access to all of the code I used to create and run this application.
+Here is a list of the locations of the mot important components
+1) The front end Application code can be found at `~/kjwassell/final_app`
+2) The jar for the Kafka Consumer can be found at  `~/kjwassell/KafkaToHBase/target`
+3) I have manually cloned the rest of the repo here as well at `~/kjwassell/MPCS53014FinalProject`

 **Steps for Running the Application**
 1) ssh into the cluster `ssh -i /Users/kahlilwassell/.ssh/id_MPCS53014_rsa sshuser@hbase-mpcs53014-2024-ssh.azurehdinsight.net`